Management Policies & Systems

 Audit Committee

-Jun Nagasawa 11/11 100%
+Jun Nagasawa 14/14 100%

 Notes

-3. Activities of the Audit Committee members
+3. Activities of the Audit Committee Members

 4. Specific Agenda Contents of the Audit Committee

-The specific agenda of the Audit Committee include the formulation of audit policies and activity planning, checks on the status of execution of the duties by Directors and Executive Officers and the status of establishment and operation of the internal control system, checks on methods of auditing by the Independent Auditor and validity of results, and evaluation of the Independent Auditor and drafting of proposals for reappointment and non-reappointment of the Independent Auditor.
+The specific agenda of the Audit Committee includes the formulation of audit policies and activity planning, checks on the status of execution of the duties by Directors and Executive Officers and the status of establishment and operation of the internal control system, checks on methods of auditing by the Independent Auditor and validity of results, and evaluation of the Independent Auditor and drafting of proposals for reappointment and non-reappointment of the Independent Auditor.

-5. Effectiveness evaluation of the Audit Committee
+5. Effectiveness Evaluation of the Audit Committee

 Status of Internal Audit

-1. Organization, members, and procedures for internal audit
+1. Organization, Members, and Procedures for Internal Audit

 An internal audit is intended to contribute to the sound management and strengthened management structure of the Company and its affiliates in Japan and overseas by improving management efficiency, strengthening risk management, thoroughly observing the code of corporate ethics and ensuring compliance, and enhancing internal control.